Contraception - Medical Condition

 - withdrawal: 20%

 - vasectomy: less than 1%

 Emergency contraception – sometimes called the "morning-after pill" – is used in some cases to prevent pregnancy after unprotected sex.
 These are available from your doctor or from women’s health clinics or, in many provinces, from pharmacies.
-They should be taken within 72 hours of unprotected intercourse.
+They should be taken within 72 or 120 hours of unprotected intercourse, depending on the type of pill.
 Approximately 99% of unplanned pregnancies can be avoided using this method.
-Inserting an IUD is sometimes used as an alternative form of emergency contraception, especially if more than 72 hours has elapsed since unprotected sex.
+Inserting an IUD is sometimes used as an alternative form of emergency contraception, especially if more than 120 hours has elapsed since unprotected sex.